 Sabby, a principal stockholder, has indicated an interest in purchasing units in this offering at the public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, less or no units to Sabby and Sabby could determine to purchase more, less or no units in this offering.
-Additionally, simultaneous with the closing of this offering, we anticipate that we will repurchase certain shares of Series A-4 convertible preferred stock held by Sabby for an aggregate purchase price of \$3.2 million, and Sabby will forfeit warrants to purchase 1,571,744 shares of our common stock.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriter could determine to sell or not sell units to Sabby, and Sabby could determine to purchase or not purchase units in this offering.
+Additionally, simultaneous with the closing of this offering, we anticipate that we will repurchase certain shares of Series A-4 convertible preferred stock held by Sabby for an aggregate purchase price of \$3.2 million (the "Repurchase").
+We only intend to repurchase the shares of Series A-4 convertible preferred stock to the extent that Sabby agrees to forfeit warrants to purchase 1,571,744 shares of our common stock, which warrants have an exercise price of \$2.04.
+We have not yet entered into an agreement governing the Repurchase and related warrant forfeiture but anticipate doing so prior to completion of this offering.